jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Act II Summary.md

 ## Neyavr 4
 Arabelle's nameday takes place at the Vistani encampment.
 (If the players haven't yet rescued her in [[Arc E - The Missing Vistana]], she is missing, and no celebration occurs.)

-If Izek Strazni saw Ireena outside of the Blue Water Inn on the players' first morning in Vallaki, he visits the Inn while the players are away—preferably at dusk, during Lady Wachter's dinner—and ransacks it in a search for Ireena. [[Arc G - The Strazni Siblings]] then begins.
+If [[Izek Strazni]] saw Ireena outside of the Blue Water Inn on the players' first morning in Vallaki, he visits the Inn while the players are away—preferably at dusk, during Lady Wachter's dinner—and ransacks it in a search for Ireena. [[Arc G - The Strazni Siblings]] then begins.
 ## Neyavr 5
-If the players accepted Lady Wachter's mission to kill Izek Strazni, Ernst Larnak meets them at the Blue Water Inn with a poisoned bottle of wine and a burlap sack for Izek's head.
+If the players accepted Lady Wachter's mission to kill [[Izek Strazni]], Ernst Larnak meets them at the Blue Water Inn with a poisoned bottle of wine and a burlap sack for Izek's head.

 That night, if the players completed [[Arc E - The Missing Vistana]] and have not yet begun [[Arc H - The Lost Soul]], the spirit of Erasmus van Richten appears to the players as a **poltergeist** and invites them to meet with Victor Vallakovich.
 ## Neyavr 6
-While the players are away, if the players haven't defeated Izek Strazni in [[Arc F - Lady Wachter's Wish]], Izek kidnaps Ireena and takes her to the Burgomaster's mansion as described in [[Arc G - The Strazni Siblings]].
+While the players are away, if the players haven't defeated [[Izek Strazni]] in [[Arc F - Lady Wachter's Wish]], Izek kidnaps Ireena and takes her to the Burgomaster's mansion as described in [[Arc G - The Strazni Siblings]].
 ## Neyavr 7
 If the players have not restored the bones of St. Andral to St. Andral's Church, the church's protective wards fail at dawn.